 There is also a serious side to festivals as well as fun.
 There needs to be somewhere that guests can get information or first aid if necessary.
 You will also need a place where you can sell tickets, give out wristbands, or manage performers.
-A converted shipping container is a perfect option for this.
+A bespoke conversion is a perfect option for this.
 Again, it can be adapted to be comfortable for people to be inside – insulated to ensure that it does not get too hot or too cold, windows and doors fitted, and electricity and lighting added.

 There is an almost infinite number of ways that containers can be used at a festival.
 Some of the others include:

 - To add canopies, creating an under-cover area.